oyelakinG9/Vet-clinic-database/README.md

 # VET CLINIC
 > Vet clinic project based on the POSTGRE SQL DATABASE (STRUCTURED);
 > It is used to store animals history profile in a vet clinic hospital;
+> Use database transactions.
+> Modify and delete data in SQL.
+> Prepare complex queries that answer analytical questions.

 ## Getting Started